 |Hire qualified sports coaches to work alongside teachers when teaching PE

-We will pay for an external specialist sports lesson provider to teach curriculum PE to all pupils to raise the quality of teaching PE and sport in school whilst aiding children’s physical development and promoting a healthy and active lifestyle.
+We will pay for an external specialist sports lesson provider to enhance the teaching of PE to all pupils and to raise the quality of teaching PE and sport in school whilst aiding children’s physical development and promoting a healthy and active lifestyle.

 |Provide places for pupils in after school sports clubs

 |Provide opportunities for children to compete

 We will affiliate to the Hanley Primary Schools Sports Association and our PE & Sport Leader will arrange tournaments and fixtures between the cluster primaries, whilst offering exit routes for our more gifted children, allowing them to compete against other children at a higher level.
 This may need to be done virtually.
 Hillside pupils have represented the town and city teams, we feel it is important that children who are more able in sport are given the chance to participate against others of a similar ability and potential and these opportunities are continual.